Azure/Avere/docs/getting_data_onto_vfxt.md

-# Parallel Data Ingest - Moving data to the vFXT cluster
+# Moving data to the vFXT cluster - Parallel data ingest

 After you've created a new vFXT cluster, your first task might be to move data onto its new storage volume.
 However, using a simple copy command from one client is not the best option for copying data to the cluster's backend storage.